csfeeser/Python/napya/busted ansible.md

 `student@bchd:~$` `less ~/mycode/inv/dev/hosts`

+> You can scroll up and down the document with your arrow keys.
+Press q when you're ready to return to the command line.
 We will use the group `planetexpress` for the following playbook.

 Use vim to create a playbook file of your choosing and enter the following.
 Then test, fix, repeat!